cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Conventional Commit

-In order to provide versioning information to our automated release workflow, we ensure that our pull requests are structured in a way that the CI pipeline is able to infer the required version update (as well as which packages are to be released with that update) from the content of our pull requests.
+Our pull requests need to be structured in a certain way so that the CI pipeline can infer the correct version update, as well as which packages are to be released with that update.

-We enforce constraints ensuring that all pull requests will result in a merge commit to the master branch which satisfies Conventional Commit (according to the [Conventional Commit 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) spec), by ensuring that either the pull request's title and/or commit messages satisfy the conditions of the [release workflow outlined above](#release-workflow).
+All pull requests will result in a merge commit to the master branch which satisfies Conventional Commit (according to the [Conventional Commit 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) spec), by ensuring that either the pull request's title and/or commit messages satisfy the conditions of the [release workflow outlined above](#release-workflow).

-These constraints require that each pull request have a title formatted as follows:
+For this to work, each pull request must have a title formatted as follows:

 ```
 <type>: <description>